Enerzed/pg_ac/README.md

 SELECT ac_init();
 ```
 This creates an internal hash table that will hold all automatons created in the current session.
-Note: Automata exist only for the lifetime of the session.
+Note: Automatons exist only for the lifetime of the session.
 To persist them across sessions, use serialization (see below).

 **Building automatons**